SuJingyu111/CS611_Tic_Tac_Toe/src/README.txt

 java TTTGame.TicTacToe

 TicTacToe: An overall architecture of the game.
 The main method is located here.
-Board: The board on which the game is played.
+TicTacToeBoard: The board on which the game is played.
 Player: Different players of the game.